 Now we study the effect of drift velocity on the net power transfer experienced by different nanoparticles, as shown in Fig.~\ref{fig2}(b).
 We differentiate between positive and negative energy fluxes, which represent the flow of energy from the graphene to the particle and from the particle to the graphene, respectively.
 Our analysis reveals intriguing behaviors.
 For NaCl and InSb particles, the power transfer initially increases as $v_d$ increases.
 However, with increasing $v_d$ further, the power transfer decreases.
 In contrast, the direction of net power transfer undergoes a change for GaAs particles as the drift velocity increases.
-These are due to the interplay between the nonreciprocal properties of the SPPs and photonic occupation number of graphene.
+These are due to the interplay between the nonreciprocity of the SPPs and photon occupation number of graphene.

 To analyze the contributions of forward ($q_x{>}0$) and backward ($q_x{<}0$) SPPs to net power transfer, we use the NaCl particle as an example.
-In Fig.~\ref{fig2}(c), we show the energy transmission function and the dispersion of graphene plasmons (represented by the cyan dashed line).
-This visual representation aligns the bright branches of the energy transmission function with the cyan dashed line, confirming the dominant role played by SPPs in governing power transfer in our system.
+In Fig.~\ref{fig2}(c), we show the energy transmission function and the dispersion of graphene plasmons (shown by the cyan dashed line).
+This visual representation aligns the bright branches of the energy transmission function with the cyan dashed line, confirming the dominant role played by SPPs in governing power transfer.
 For $q_x{>}0$, the energy transfer coefficients are positive, indicating energy transfer from graphene to the particle.
 For $q_x{<}0$, the energy transfer coefficients are negative, signifying energy transfer from the particle back to the graphene.
-Therefore, the net energy transfer is the sum of contributions from $q_x{>}0$ and $q_x{<}0$.
+The net energy transfer is the sum of contributions from $q_x{>}0$ and $q_x{<}0$.
 At lower drift velocities, the nonreciprocal characteristics of SPPs are not pronounced, and energy transfer is mainly governed by the nonreciprocal photon occupation number difference $\delta n(\omega, q_x)$, as shown in Fig.~\ref{fig1}(c).
-However, as the drift velocity increases, nonreciprocal SPPs gradually interact with $\delta n(\omega, q_x)$.
-The high drift velocity suppresses the net power transfer caused by the nonreciprocal photon occupation number, resulting in a decrease in energy transfer between NaCl, InSb, and graphene, and shifts in energy transfer direction observed between GaAs and graphene.
+However, as the drift velocity increases, nonreciprocal SPPs interplay with $\delta n(\omega, q_x)$.
+The high drift velocities suppress the net power transfer due to the nonreciprocal photon occupation number even change the energy transfer direction between GaAs and graphene.